waldyrious/wide-viridis/README.md

-Viridis is a popular choice among Matplotlib's perceptually uniform color maps (which also include also Magma, Inferno and Plasma) but, like Magma, it doesn't start with black, which may be undesirable to some.
+Viridis is a popular choice among Matplotlib's perceptually uniform color maps (which also include also Magma, Inferno and Plasma) but, like Plasma, it doesn't start at black, which may be undesirable in some cases.

 After unsuccessful searches for existing Viridis variants with this property, I took it upon myself to build such a colormap.